oVirt/ovirt-site/source/develop/release-management/features/gluster-self-heal-monitoring.html.md

   unsynced_entries  - integer - No.of unsynced entries in the brick.

   unsynced_entries_history - text - History of unsynced entries in the brick.
 It will be a list of comma separated values.
-By default, last 40 entries will be stored in the field and it is configurable using engine-config option 'GlusterUnSyncedEntriesHistoryLimit'
+By default, last 40 entries will be stored in the field.
+The limit can be changed using engine-config option 'GlusterUnSyncedEntriesHistoryLimit'.

 ##Host Fencing
 New fencing policies will be added for Gluster Quorum and Brick Status.
 These policies can be enabled at Cluster level.